 Consider the general conditions of an average basement when constructing walls or replacing floors.
 Even if your basement is protected from floods, it is still susceptible to humidity.
 You can use waterproof options to ensure that your walls and flooring withstand the test of time (and this dampness).
 If your basement is very cold, heated floors are an excellent addition.
 Be sure to research and choose ones that fit your budget, needs, and basement conditions.

 After you’ve completed all of the necessary steps to ensure that your basement is functional and will remain so for some time, you may consider all of the essential amenities.
 These will vary depending on the type of rental unit you wish to design.
 Some renters prefer to have an empty apartment with only a few essential amenities.
 Others choose to rent out completely furnished apartments at a higher price.
 Consider different amenities that could make your tenants’ lives easier, and if your budget allows, include them.
 A little laundry nook, more storage space, and a separate office room are examples of such amenities.
+If you have more budget and want a fully furnished basement, it’s necessary to get the furniture and appliances that can be useful to your renters like table and chairs, sofa, Refrigerator, and even mattress for rental properties.
+This way you can increase the price and be able to provide amenities and a fully furnished basement.

 While designing a space is one of the final phases in converting your basement into a rental apartment, it is also one of the most enjoyable.
 Here are just some suggestions you can choose to follow.
 For the color scheme of the basement, stick to neutral colors.
 As for the design, a minimalistic design is always a good choice.
 This is especially vital if you want to appeal to a diverse group of tenants.
 After all, designing an anime bedroom might not be the greatest option for someone with a different set of interests.
 Make sure the area is clean and appealing and that it contains everything a person would require to live comfortably and safely.